FKnottenbelt/LS_170/lesson_02/http_notes.md

 id` is sent to the client in the form of a cookie.
 Web applications take advantage of this to mimic a stateful experience on the web.

+Developing and securing a web application is fragile and problematic and it's mostly due to working with HTTP.

+Understanding HTTP and things like GET, POST, sessions, cookies and what it means to be "stateless" are vital.
+Understanding the basics of HTTP means you know what is happening "behind the scenes" when you build a web application.

+Learning about security means you're aware of threats like XSS, session hijacking and the countermeasures you need to guard against them.

 > state

 mimic state with: